 Help Shape BRT

 Public ConsultationOn May 8, City Council approved the design for London’s Bus Rapid Transit (BRT) system, giving residents a clearer picture of how BRT will look across the city.
-But there’s still work to do before construction starts in 2020, and the City wants to hear from you.

 Interactive BRT Network Map